brookesnellings/reading/readme.md

 * Create a professional quality Github repo including a Readme, Test Coverage, and Clean Code.

 * Atleast 50% of the tickets you worked on should be done with a pair.
+(Include [co-authors in your commits](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors))

 We're here to help guide you through this process...and potentially throw some wrenches in as well ;)